 Skechers does most things differently than other brands, and its stability shoe is no exception.
 Even the last Forza did not use a conventional medial-post, and neither does the Forza 3.

-The Forza 3 is worth a try if you want a supportive daily trainer without the medial-post paraphernalia.
+The Forza 3 is worth considering if you want a supportive daily trainer without a conventional medial-post.

 |Do you own any of these shoes?
 Improve this guide by sharing your insights – submit a review here.|